plowsof/monero-wallet-rsync/README.md

 - Who then makes a payment to Bob.
 - After a long period of inactivity, Alice clicks the widget to use the wallet instantly
 - Alice will see the payment to 'Unknown' instead of 'Bob'

+- although copying a voew only wallet file to a 'hot wallet' works - i expect there to be errors with the balance displayed (e.g. returning change output displayed wrongly.
+The wallet would have to be pushed back to the remote location but this could get complicated for mobile.